-Using your further advance to pay off your debts isn't the greatest idea as further advances will usually accumulate much a ot of interest throughout its term due to it being much longer than the terms on your debt.
+Using your further advance to pay off your debts isn't the greatest idea as further advances will usually accumulate a lot of interest throughout its term due to it being much longer than the terms on your debt.
 If you use a further advance to pay off your debts you are essentially borrowing money you couldn't repay again but just for longer.
 There is no rise in value and the total interest cost might be much more.

 If you fail to keep up with the repayments of your further advance you could lose your property and this is the main reason why a further advance for debt payments is a bad idea.